-During the year ended April 30, 1997, Lon H. Stone, Chief Executive Officer, was granted options to purchase 400,000 shares under the Company's 1996 Stock Incentive Plan, William V. Moding was granted options to purchase 320,000 shares under the Company's 1996 Stock Incentive Plan, David Allen, Vice President of Operations and General Manager was granted options to purchase 115,000 shares under the Company's 1996 Plan, Elizabeth Gorbett-Frost, Vice President-Finance and Administration, was granted options to purchase 160,000 shares under the Company's 1996 Plan, Ken Berger, Vice President-Scientific and Regulatory Affairs was granted options to purchase 35,000 shares under the Company's 1996 Plan.
+During the year ended April 30, 1997, Lon H. Stone, Chief Executive Officer, was granted options to purchase 400,000 shares under the Company's 1996 Stock Incentive Plan, William V. Moding, Chief Financial Officer and Secretary, was granted options to purchase 320,000 shares under the Company's 1996 Stock Incentive Plan, David Allen, Vice President of Operations and General Manager was granted options to purchase 115,000 shares under the Company's 1996 Stock Incentive Plan.
+Elizabeth Gorbett-Frost, Vice President -- Finance and Administration, was granted options to purchase 160,000 shares under the Company's 1996 Stock Incentive Plan and Ken Berger, Vice President -- Scientific and Regulatory Affairs was granted options to purchase 35,000 shares under the Company's 1996 Stock Incentive Plan.
 These stock options granted to Mr. Stone, Mr. Moding and Mr. Berger vest fifty percent (50%) on the date of grant, vest twenty-five percent (25%) in 1999 and vest twenty-five percent (25%) in 2000.
-Stock Options granted to

-Mr. Allen and Ms. Gorbett-Frost vest in 1997 through 2001.
-As of April 30, 1997 options to purchase an aggregate of 2,394,000 shares were outstanding under the 1996 Plan.
+Stock Options granted to Mr. Allen and Ms. Gorbett-Frost vest in 1997 through 2001.
+As of April 30, 1997 options to purchase an aggregate of 2,493,000 shares were outstanding under the 1996 Stock Incentive Plan.

 Certain Relationships and Related Transactions.
-During the fiscal year ended April 30, 1997, the Company incurred and paid expenses of \$62,000 to Kanady & Moding C.P.A.'s, an accounting firm in which Mr. William V. Moding, an executive officer and director of the Company, is a partner, for accounting and consulting services rendered to the Company.
+During the fiscal year ended April 30, 1997, the Company incurred and paid expenses of \$62,000 to Kanady & Moding C.P.A.'s, an accounting firm in which Mr. William V. Moding, an executive officer and retiring director of the Company, is a partner, for accounting and consulting services rendered to the Company.
 Similar expenses in the amount of \$89,000 and \$60,000 were incurred and paid to Mr. Moding's firm during the fiscal year ended April 30, 1996 and 1995, respectively.
+On October 1, 1996 Mr. Moding commenced full-time employment with the Company and Mr. Moding's accounting firm no longer renders services to the Company.

 During the year ended April 30, 1997, the Company incurred and paid expenses of \$343,768 to Stradling, Yocca, Carlson & Rauth, a law firm in which Mr. R.C.
-Shepard, an officer and director of the Company, is an officer and stockholder which renders legal services to the Company.
+Shepard, an officer and a retiring director of the Company, is an officer and stockholder which renders legal services to the Company.
 Similar expenses in the amount of \$145,781 and \$89,333 were incurred to Mr. Shepard's firm during the year ended April 30, 1996 and 1995, respectively.

-On January 17, 1997, the Company loaned Lon H. Stone, a director and the Chief Executive Officer of the Company, \$350,000.00 pursuant to a Promissory Note.
+On January 17, 1997, the Company loaned Lon H. Stone, a director and the Chief Executive Officer of the Company, \$350,000 pursuant to a Promissory Note.
+The highest loan balance during the year ended April 30, 1997 was \$356,914.
+The purpose of the loan was to provide Mr. Stone with the additional cash necessary to purchase a new residence.
+The Board of Directors determined that it was in the best interest of the Company to loan Mr. Stone the money.
 The Note is collateralized by real estate and bears interest at seven percent (7%) per annum.
-The Note and interest are due and payable on January 31, 2000.
+The Note is due and payable on January 31, 2000.